bbkane/bbkane.github.io/README.md

 # TODO

+- Sort by updated not working??
+- make sure all vars work on old blog
+- port images from old blog
 - Why does zola serve work but zola build not?
-- port mds - done
-- get empty links filled `/\[.*\]()` - done
-- get content truncated in index
-- get code blocks not one-liners
-- port images from old blog
-- make sure all vars work on old blog
-- get root page working
-- Get Google Site-Analytics working
+- Is code CSS not working anymore?
+It looks like it's using a zola built-in one.
+Rm the original CSS
 - Get "view page source"
 - TELL PEOPLE TO EMAIL ME IF THEY LIKE MY BLOG POSTS!!
 - Get search working
-- get about me page
+- get about me page - can probably just use the root page for this...

+# Done

-- get word count
+- get word count - done

-# Strategy for template/index.html

-1. inline base.html
-2. start copying from bbkane default.html!
-3. Copy from midnight css/whatever as needed
+- port mds - done
+- Get Google Site-Analytics working - done
+- get root page working - done
+- get code blocks not one-liners - done
+- get content truncated in index - done
+- get empty links filled `/\[.*\]()` - done